MJP1998/manga-translator/README.md

 # Personal project : Manga Translator

 This is a personal project with the objective of automating manga translation using the object identification algorithms YOLOv4 and YOLOv3.
+After detecting the boxes, we used an OCR to get the text and then performed translation, cleaning, typesetting and redrawing to complete the task.
 <br/>

-It is a personal project completed outside of class hours to self-study on the possibilities and difficulties of implementing the various approaches prior to taking any official classes on the subject.
+It was completed outside of class hours to self-study on the possibilities and difficulties of implementing the various approaches prior to taking any official classes on the subject.
 ## Implementation details

 We made use of Roboflow's tools to use Yolov4 on a custom dataset, we then tried yolov3 to reduce the amount of parameters.